AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: CtrlAni3D Dataset

 \textbf{SMAL Structure Condition.} The dataset generation pipeline is illustrated in Fig.~\ref{fig:ctrlani3d_pipeline}.
 Given a posed SMAL mesh and viewpoint, we render it into mask map and depth map as the condition images to guide the structure of images generated by a pre-trained ControlNet~\citep{zhang2023adding}.
 To guarantee the diversity of the poses and shapes, we randomly sample \(\beta\) from the Gaussian distributed shape space provided by SMAL~\citep{zuffi20173d}, and sample a more diverse range of \(\theta\) from a combined pose space presented by dog~\citep{ruegg2023bite, biggs2020wldo} and horse motion~\citep{li2024poses}.
 This is reasonable because the quadrupeds expressed by SMAL share similar anatomical structures.
 About the viewpoint for rendering, each dimension of the global rotation vector is uniformly sampled from $(-\pi,\pi)$ while the position is uniformly sampled between $[-0.5,-0.5,4]$ and $[0.5,0.5,8]$, therefore possible truncated images may be generated to enhance the robustness of training.

 \textbf{Text Condition.} To further control the style of generated images $x$, we seek to use text prompt.
 We first manually classify the sampled 3D meshes into 10 species: cat, tiger, lion, cheetah, dog, wolf, horse, zebra, cow and hippo, and use species name as one keyword.
+When hard to distinguish (e.g., some hard cases of \textbf{zebra/horse}), we use both animal names as prompts and select the one with the highest cycle consistency.
 The second keyword is the pose description, e.g. "stands" in Fig.~\ref{fig:ctrlani3d_pipeline}, which is assigned by human annotator according to the 3D mesh.
 Based on these keywords, ChatGPT~\citep{achiam2023gpt} is employed to complete a prompt sentence $c_t$ depicting possible animal behaviors.
-Finally, both conditional image $c_v$ and text prompt $c_t$ act as the prompts of ControlNet for realistic and rich image generation.
+Finally, both $c_v$ and $c_t$ act as the prompts of ControlNet for realistic and rich image generation.

 \textbf{Semi-Automated Filtering.} Note that, not all generated images are perfectly aligned with conditions.
 To address this, we design a semi-automated filtering strategy to lower the burden of annotators.
 First, SAM2~\citep{ravi2024sam2} is utilized to extract the foreground mask of the generated images, enabling cycle-consistency checking by comparing to conditioned mask.
 Further, we manually filter out images that do not match the mesh poses to ensure good data quality.
 Each synthetic image has a resolution of \(512 \times 512 \) and includes well-aligned annotations for \(\beta\), \(\theta\), \(\gamma\) and 3D keypoints.
 By comparing rendered depth image the projected keypoint depths, we also obtain visible 2D keypoints as annotation.
 Supplementary Material demonstrates both success cases and failure cases that are manually filtered.